 In the centre of the square were drawn up 40 men of the R.A.M.C.
 [The Royal Army Medical Corps, based at Netley Military Hospital], under command of Lieut.
 Payne, R.A.M.C., and Sergt.-Major Jent.
 R.A.M C.; also Quartermaster-Sergt.
 Turner, of the 4th Scottish Rifles, and three men; two men of the 2nd Scottish Rifles; one man of the 4th Scottish Rifles; one man from the regimental depot; and P.C.'s French, Barker, and Bothwell, of the Southampton Borough Police Force, who were at one time members of the 2nd Scottish Rifles, to which battalion Sergt.
 Robertson originally belonged.

-The gun carriage and team was provided the Army Service Corps, the men being under the command of Corporal Frial, A.S.C.
-There was also a detachment of eight men the A.S.C., under the command of Staff-Sergeant Norman.
+The gun carriage and team was provided the Army Service Corps [A.S.C. - responsible for army stores and transport], the men being under the command of Corporal Frial, A.S.C.
+There was also a detachment of eight men of the A.S.C., under the command of Staff-Sergeant Norman.
 After the train had pulled into the station, the carriage containing the bodies was detached and shunted into the siding.
 The coffin containing the body of Sergeant Robertson was first removed, and reverently placed upon the waiting gun-carriage.
 An open carriage, laden with floral tributes was then driven up.
 A number of the wreaths were removed, and soon the coffin was almost hidden under its beautiful burden.
 Following this eight boys from the village, under the charge of Mr. Thomas, marched up in military formation, and bore away the coffins containing the bodies of Sergeant Robertson's little boy and girl, to the hearse which stood in readiness at a little distance.
 The cortege was then formed and moved slowly away.
 Throughout the whole of these operations the silence was almost pathetic in its intensity.
 The order of the cortege was as follows: First the gun-carriage with its mounted corps, draped with the Union Jack, and upon which lay the flower-covered coffin containing the body of Sergeant Robertson, his military headgear and side arms.
 This was followed by the village hearse, in which were the coffins of the two little children, Teddie and Ivy.
 Next the eight village boys marching four on each side of the cortege, two coaches containing the principal mourners, and finally the detachment of 40 men of the R.A.M.C., with whom was the Rev. F. G. Wright, chaplain of Netley Hospital.

 After the cortege had formed some little delay was occasioned, as Mr. C. Logan, brother-in-law of Sergeant Robertson, who identified the bodies at Grantham, was arriving by train.
 Numbers of people lined the route between the station and Hound Parish Church, and in the churchyard itself another large concourse of people had gathered.
 The service was conducted by the Rev. W. A. C. Chevalier, Vicar of Netley, with that beautiful dignity and simplicity for which he is justly noted.
 The first part of the service was held within the church, and the conclusion at the grave-side.
 At the conclusion of the service the “Last Post” was blown over the open grave by the bugler of the R.A.M.C.

-Mary and Peggy at Grantham Hospital
+Recovery at Grantham Hospital

 Mary's condition remained critical for more than a week.